 The biggest changes for the park are still on the horizon.
 Future changes are planned to make Epcot more ride and character-centric, much like the other Disney World parks.
 Additions such as a Guardians of the Galaxy thrill ride at the former home of Ellen’s Energy Adventure and a Ratatouille ride in the France pavilion, among others, will begin to pop up at the park in the next few years.

 Hollywood Studios opened as MGM on May 1, 1989 and has undergone several changes (including the obvious name change) over the years.
 However, much like Epcot, the park’s biggest transformations are the ones that are still to come.

-Toy Story Land is schedule to open Summer 2018, which is an 11 acre expansion that will allow guests to explore Andy’s backyard from the perspective of the toys.
-Taking the area formerly dedicated to the Studio Backlot Tour, the makeover includes expanding and relocating Toy Story Midway Mania aas well as the addition of two new attractions.
+Toy Story Land opened Summer 2018, which is an 11 acre expansion that allows guests to explore Andy’s backyard from the perspective of the toys.
+Taking the area formerly dedicated to the Studio Backlot Tour, the makeover included expanding and relocating Toy Story Midway Mania as well as the addition of two new attractions.
 Slinky Dog Dash is a family friendly roller coaster that stretches all around the Pixar-inspired section of the park, and the Alien Swirling Saucers is an attraction similar to the Mad Tea Party, where guests are riding inside a toy set that Andy got from Pizza Planet.